elbe0116/qubership-monitoring-operator-demo/docs/metrics-collection/metrics/etcd-metrics.md

         - openshift-etcd
     ```

-2. Change metrics port name, because in OpenShift 4.5-4.7 in service for etcd port was renamed to `etcd-metrics`:
+2. Update the metrics port name, as in OpenShift 4.5–4.7 the etcd service port was renamed to `etcd-metrics`:

     ```yaml
     spec: